-Conservatories / porches None.
-Communal areas Circulation areas visually inspected.
-None.
-Garages and permanent outbuildings Visually inspected.
-There is the remains of a poly tunnel in the rear garden.
 Outside areas and boundaries Visually inspected.
-Garden grounds are arranged on all sides and laid to grass with a gravel chipped driveway.
-Boundaries formed in post and wire fencing.
+The garden grounds are arranged on all sides and laid to grass with gravel chipped areas and a tarmacadam driveway and parking area.
+Boundaries are formed in post and wire fencing and hedges.

 Ceilings Visually inspected from floor level.
-The ceilings are lined in plasterboard.
+Ceilings are lined in plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are lined in plasterboard.
+Internal walls are lined in plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is of suspended timber design.
-I did not gain access into any sub floor areas.
-Internal ininers and kitchen fittings Duilt in such sands were looked into but no stand items were Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring throughout is if suspended timber design.
+I did not gain access into any sub-floor areas.

+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a stainless steel sink unit together with a range of wall and floor mounted storage units within the kitchen.
-Skirtings and architraves are formed in timber with a painted or varnished finish and internal doors are of flush face timber or of timber and glazed design.
+There is a composite sink unit together with a range of floor and wall mounted storage units within the kitchen.
+Skirtings and architraves are formed in timber with a varnished finish and internal doors are of timber and glazed design.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace within the living room.
+The original fireplace currently has an electric inset fitted.